ESSolutions/ESSArch/pages/epp/epp_upgrade.md

     [arch@server ~]$ python $EPP/manage.py migrate

 ### Add default configuration data to database
+Use only this default configuration for test purpose, do not install this default configuration in production.

 *Note: Before running the script, compare it with the data currently in the database and see if running it is necessary*

     [arch@server ~]$ python $EPP/extra/install_config.py

+#### For production/custom installation
+If you have made a custom configuration you should compare your configuration with the new default configuration and see if there is anything new

+    [arch@server ~]$ diff $EPP/extra/install_config.py /home/arch/install_config_custom.py

+If there is anything new in the default you should copy this to your custom installation file and install it

+    [arch@server ~]$ cp $EPP/extra/install_config.py /home/arch/install_config_custom.py
+    [arch@server ~]$ python /home/arch/install_config_custom.py

 ## Compare and restore configuration files at `/ESSArch/config` from `old` directory
     # diff -qr /ESSArch/config old